 Instructions

-- Mince the onion into 0.2 inch chunks.
-Don't mince small.
+- Mince the onion into 0.2 inch chunks.*1

 - Use a small microwave safe bowl and add the minced onion.
-Wrap it and microwave for 3 minutes.
-Then, open the wrap and cool it down.
+Wrap it and microwave for 90 seconds.
+Then, open the wrap and cool it down completely.

-- In a medium bowl, add ground pork and salt and kneel until you get stickiness.
+- After the onion is cooled down, In a medium bowl, add ground pork, ground beef and salt.
+Then, kneel until you get a little stickiness.

-- After 20 minutes, dip the patties into flour first and dust with extra flour.
+- Dip the patties into flour first and dust with extra flour.

-- Heat the oil to 320°F (160°c).
+- Heat the oil to 320-340°F (160-170°c).
 When the oil hits this point, gently put two in.
 Cook two at a time otherwise the oil's heat drops dramatically.
 Fry for 4 minutes each side.

 - Move to a wire rack to drain excess oil.
 (Or paper towel)